For operating the uEye cameras, the following system requirements must be met:

 |Disk space||min.
 500 MB||min.
 500 MB||min.
 500 MB|

 Depending on the sensor model, the camera performance may be limited with the minimum system requirements.

-Former versions of the IDS Software Suite can be downloaded in the software archive under https://en.ids-imaging.com/ueye-software-archive.html.
+Older versions of the IDS Software Suite can be downloaded in the software archive on https://en.ids-imaging.com/ueye-software-archive.html.